🇦🇺 Australia

 Demand Level

-Steady demand in metropolitan optical retail and manufacturing sectors.
+Steady demand in optometry and optical retail sectors

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.